 - New Year's Day

-- · St. Patrick's Day
+- St. Patrick's Day

 - Easter Monday

 - The first Monday in May

 - The first Monday in June

-- · The first Monday in August
+- The first Monday in August

-- · The last Monday in October
+- The last Monday in October

 - Christmas Day

 - St. Stephen's Day.

-The annual leave year must be defined at the

-start of employment (for example, calendar year or one year from start date).
+The annual leave year must be defined at the start of employment (for example, calendar year or one year from start date).
 The employer must decide how employees can request annual leave and how many, if any, days of unused leave may be carried forward into the next annual leave year (and by when they must be taken).
 Pro rata entitlements must be calculated for part-time workers and those who have accrued less than 1365 hours in the annual leave year.
 Employees on annual leave who are medically certified as being ill are entitled to take their annual leave again.
+It should be noted that annual leave is a health and safety entitlement and the employer has a legal responsibility to ensure leave is taken.